robfatland/serverless/azure/tutorial.md

 The first tab of the Create wizard is **Basics**.
 Details we fill in:

-* **Resource Group**: Choose the drop-down default
+* **Resource Group**: Use the drop-down to choose the one associated with your NetID
 * Check **Code**, not Docker Container (that was the previous tutorial)
 * Choose **Python** and **3.8**
 * Choose region **Central US**

-Note: The Resource Group drop-down should show something like `rg-amlclass-netid`.
+Note: The Resource Group drop-down should show `rg-amlclass-mynetid`.
 This is your default Resource Group, it already exists, so it is an easy choice.

 <BR><BR>